Symmetries in Sorting: Universal Algebra

 \section{Universal Algebra}

 We develop some basic notions from universal algebra and equational logic~\cite{birkhoffStructureAbstractAlgebras1935}, which gives us a vocabulary and framework to express our results in.
-The point of view we take is the standard category-theoretic approach to universal algebra~\cite{waltersCategoricalApproachUniversal1970}, that predates the Lawvere theory or abstract clone point of view~\cite{lawvereFunctorialSemanticsAlgebraic1963,hylandCategoryTheoreticUnderstanding2007}.
+The point of view we take is the standard category-theoretic approach to universal algebra~\cite{waltersCategoricalApproachUniversal1970}, which is an alternative perspective to the Lawvere theory or abstract clone point of view~\cite{lawvereFunctorialSemanticsAlgebraic1963,hylandCategoryTheoreticUnderstanding2007}.
 We keep a running example of monoids in mind, while explaining and defining the abstract concepts.